sudotman/BetterUnity/README.md

 ## 8. Miscellaneous

 ### 8.1 Controllers
-Various basic controller templates, such as FPS, VR. //todo: Add More
+Various basic controller templates, such as FPS, VR.

 <br>

 # Contribution
-Generate a pull request for whatever change you feel is necessary and I will be happy to review them.
+Generate a pull request for whatever change you feel is necessary and I will be happy to review and add them.

+### Current to-do:
+- Add more controllers templates.
+- Add more VR utiltiy scripts.
+- Update RenameSuite's gif
+- Store GIFs on the cloud